Distributionally robust and generalizable inference: External validity of point estimation: distributional robustness, domain adaptation and causality

-Domain adaptation methods can cope with large distributional shift and perturbations from the training data distribution $P'$ to a target (test) distribution $P$ which generates new data.
-This can be achieved by re-weighting which takes the distributional change into account \cite{long2014transfer,li2016prediction}.
-Often, there is an underlying assumption about some overlap between the training and target (or test) distribution which then enables adapting to a different domain which may be far away in terms of a probabilistic distance.
+for some estimate $\hat w(\bullet)$ of $w(\bullet)$.
+There is often an assumption that restricts the shift in a particular way.
+For example, if $w(\bullet)$ only depends on $X$, we are in the popular setting of \emph{covariate shift} \cite[cf.]{quinonero2009dataset}.
+There is an underlying assumption about some overlap between the training and target (or test) distribution which then enables adapting to a different domain which may be far away in terms of a probabilistic distance.

+In a different line of work, one tries to learn invariant representations of the features \citep{pan2010survey,baktashmotlagh2013unsupervised}.
+This is based on the idea that if a representation of the data is invariant between the training distribution $P'$ and target distribution $P$, then feeding these representations into a prediction algorithm might exhibit improved generalizability compared to feeding the untransformed data into a prediction algorithm.

 The empirical success of such domain adaptation methods and algorithms is primarily documented in the field of computer vision \cite{gopalan2011domain,gong2012geodesic,peng2019moment}: indeed, it is remarkable that even though $d(P,P')$ is large for a metric $d(.,.)$, it is possible to accurately learn from $P'$ some aspects about $P$.